frequently asked questions

 Who are the organizers?
 Are they

-ReConnect Hungary is a program of the Washington, D.C.-based Kossuth Foundation, a non-profit cultural organization, and its partners, the Hungary Initiatives Foundation, and the Ministry for Public Administration and Justice of Hungary.
-The Kossuth Foundation, headquartered on DuPont Circle in Washington, DC is a recognized national community center to promote cultural heritage of Hungarians in America.
-The Foundation is successor to an organization created by Act of Congress in 1896, signed by U.S. President Theodore Roosevelt in 1907.
+ReConnect Hungary is a program of the Washington, DC-based Kossuth Foundation, a non-profit cultural organization, and its partners, the Hungary Initiatives Foundation and the Ministry for Public Administration and Justice of Hungary.
+The Kossuth Foundation, headquartered on DuPont Circle in Washington, DC, is a recognized national community center that promotes the cultural heritage of Hungarians in America.
+The Foundation is successor to the Hungarian Reformed Federation of America, an organization created by Act of Congress in 1896, signed by U.S. President Theodore Roosevelt in 1907.

 How will participants be selected?

 How can I participate?

 You need to apply, take the online orientation course, and go on the trip.
 To apply, you need to meet the eligibility requirements, fill out an application and submit documents.
-Once selected, you will be asked to send in your $250 non-refundable deposit.
-Next, you and the other 11 participants will begin an online orientation course.
+Once selected, you will be asked to send in the $1,200 (which includes a $250 non-refundable deposit).
+Next, you and the other participants will begin an online orientation course.